NeikiDev/NeikiAnalytics/finished/nfts-scam/discord-nft-scam-fish#1.md

 ```
 > Please dont click any links in your DMs from Strangers!
-> Look on their official Discord / Twitter for the Real Page!
+> Look on the official Discord / Twitter for the Real Page!
+> Google the Website and the NFT!
 > Please take care at NFTs , 99% is scam on this thing!
 ```